murtaza-u/lunarline/README.md

     * file percentage
     * line column
     * python virtualenv
-* Option to disable components which you think are of little use to you.
+3. Option to disable components which you think are of little use to you.
+4. No external dependencies on other plugins for features like git branch, git diffs, virtual environment.

 ## Requirements